Jen0821/Parallel-GameOfLife/README.md

-# Game of Life in Parallel implementation
+# Game of Life in Parallel Implementation